-This is because Google has turned off Basic Authentication by default for all new accounts and accounts which haven’t synced within the last 30 days and only lets you authenticate via the OAuth 2.0 standard.
+This is because Google has turned off Basic Authentication (which they refer to as Less Secure App Access) for all accounts since May 30, 2022.
+It now only lets you authenticate via the OAuth 2.0 standard.

-Re-enable Basic Authentication
+Re-enable Basic Authentication?

-Solution 2: Enable 2-Step Verification (Recommended)
+Solution: Enable 2-Step Verification

 For step-by-step instructions to set this up see: Outlook and 2-Step Verification for Gmail accounts.

-Native OAuth 2.0 support in Outlook
+POP3 accounts and OAuth 2.0 support